Wijngaards Institute for Catholic Research

-The Wijngaards Institute for Catholic Research ("Wijngaards Institute") is a British "progressive" think tank producing research on controversial issues within contemporary Roman Catholic theology.
+The Wijngaards Institute for Catholic Research ("Wijngaards Institute") is a British "progressive" think tank producing research on controversial issues within contemporary Roman Catholic theology, being often heretical to the Catholic faith.
 It does so by coordinating an international network of academics, most of whom are Roman Catholic.

 Early beginnings

 The institute was established by Dr John Wijngaards in 1983 as Housetop Centre for Adult Faith Formation ("Housetop").
 Initially, it focused on producing resources for spirituality in the modern age.

 Nationwide research in the UK produced material for a video course on the practice of meditation: "The Seven Circles of Prayer" (1987), winner of the award for "Creative Excellence" at the 1987 Video Festival in Elmhurst, Illinois, USA.

 It was followed by two other video courses: "Peace in your Home" (1988) on ways of fostering prayer in the family, and "Loaves of Thanksgiving" (1989) on re-vitalising the celebration of the weekly Eucharist.

 The "Walking on Water" video courses for training community leaders were produced between 1990-1992 and have been translated into 14 languages.
 They comprised three textbooks and nine 30-minute stories on accompanying videos.
 The stories were filmed in Brazil, Colombia, Indonesia, Kenya and the UK.
 Several of those videos won awards.

 In 1995 Housetop published "How To Make Sense of God".
 The course book received a prize from the Catholic Press Association (USA) for "best adult reading".
 The accompanying video film "Journey to the Centre of Love" comprises 5 episodes of approximately 45 minutes each, which are freely available online.
 It won the Grand Prix at the Catholic International Film Festival at Warsaw in 1995 and the Columbus Award (the main award) at the International Film Fair of Columbus, Ohio, in 1996.

 Housetop's latest video course focused on Christian marriage.
 "For Better, For Worse" was produced in 2000 with academic advice from the International Academy for Marital Spirituality (INTAMS).
 It was broadcast on the Belgian Catholic television network KTRC in autumn 2000 under the title "Tussen Man & Vrouw" ("Between Husband & Wife").
 It is being distributed in the UK and Ireland by Veritas Publications.